tribbin/TagCloudSVG/README.md

     makeTagCloudSVG(clouds);
   </script>
 ```
-* Use CSS to style the cloud and tags:
+* Optionally use CSS to style the cloud and tags:
 ```
   <style>
       #tagcloudsvg {